-Is it fair and reasonable for Revolut to be held responsible for Mr M's loss?
+Is it fair and reasonable for Revolut to be held responsible for Mr B's loss?

-In reaching my decision about what is fair and reasonable, I've taken into account that Mr M purchased cryptocurrency which credited an e-wallet held in his own name, rather than making a payment directly to the scammer.
-So, he remained in control of the money after he made the payments from his Revolut account, and it took further steps before the money was lost to the fraudsters.
+In reaching my decision about what is fair and reasonable, I have taken into account that Mr B purchased cryptocurrency which credited an e-wallet held in his own name, rather than making a payment directly to the fraudsters.
+So, he remained in control of his money after he made the payments from his Revolut account, and it took further steps before the money was lost to the fraudsters.